 Whether you entered a plea of guilty or were convicted after a trial, you may still be eligible for relief under the new laws.

-If you have been convicted of a crime involving marijuana possession, a Class A misdemeanor or an Unclassified misdemeanor, call 347-754-6267 to schedule a free consultation at our Forest Hills and Mineola New York firm.
+If you have been convicted of a crime involving marijuana possession, a Class A misdemeanor or an Unclassified misdemeanor, call 347-754-6267 to schedule a free consultation at our Forest Hills, New Hyde Park, and Mineola New York firm.